-I cycled through Osijek the next morning and Vukovar later that day.
+I cycled through Osijek the next morning and Vukovar later the next day.
 In the evening I arrived the Croatian - Serbian border at Backa Palanka.
 The border control lady on the Serbian side was very amused to see the little toy turtle on top of my handle bar bag and waved me through.

-If you enjoy reading this blog then please support my fundraising campaign to equip two school class rooms in Darfur, Sudan.
-Cheers!
+If you enjoy reading this blog then please support my fundraising campaign to equip school classrooms in Darfur, Sudan.
+Thank you!